The Value of Teaching Children to Say The Magic Words

 Saying “thank you,” “good morning” and “please” when you ask for something is more than just an act of courtesy.

-In fact, it’s a way to get your children to think outside the box and move away from their early childhood egocentrism to recognize other people and their needs.
+In fact, it’s a way to get your children to think outside the box.
+It may also help them move away from their early childhood egocentrism to recognize other people and their needs.
 This is something that needs to happen as early as six years of age.

 Let’s look a little closer.